-- Presents an up-to-date summary on our current understanding of neurodegeneration at a molecular, cellular and tissue level
+- Provides an up-to-date summary of neurodegeneration at a molecular, cellular, and tissue level for the most common human disorders

 - Highlights the state-of-the-art treatment options for each disorder